Important information about the MSN & Nurse Practitioner Programs

 NU 628: Advanced Pharmacology (4 credits)

-Completion of the MSN core courses is required of all students seeking the MSN degree.
-These courses should be taken prior to or concurrent with the Advanced Core courses, and prior to the Specialty and Clinical courses.
+Completion of the MSN core courses is required of all students seeking the MSN and MSN/MBA degrees.
+These courses must be taken prior to or concurrent with the Advanced Core courses, and prior to the Specialty and Clinical courses.
 Core courses include:

 NU 522: Health Policy, Organization, and Financing (3 credits)